 If we compare the Semmelweis and Montague case studies, we can see why the latter might be more conducive to the spread of true beliefs along these lines.
 While Semmelweis's hand washing practice had very serious implications to real-world payoffs, these implications were removed, to some degree, from the doctors themselves.
 They might see patients die, but they were at no risk of death themselves if they failed to wash their hands.
 When Princess Caroline variolated her daughters, there was a smallpox outbreak spreading through London.
 The possibility of an imminent, grisly death for an individual or their loved ones was likely a contributing factor in overcoming the hesitation some might feel towards a new treatment.
 If we consider other, contemporary cases where individuals conform to sets of false beliefs, often (if not always) it is the case that these false beliefs have relatively little influence on these people's lives, at least in the immediate future.
 In the case of climate change, for instance, the impact of burning fossil fuels is removed in time, meaning that holding false beliefs is safe (for now).
 When it comes to vaccines, herd immunity protects anti-vaxxers from the consequences of their choices.
-In the case of evolutionary theory, there are essentially no day-to-day disadvantages that accrue to those who do not believe in it.
-In related empirical work, Baron et al. (1996) shows how in simple conformity experiments, like those from Asch and Guetzkow (1951), actors were less likely to conform when told the task was important and offered money for correct answers.31
+In the case of evolutionary theory, there are essentially no population size 10.
+Note that there is 'polarization' in the models where k = 0.
+This occurs when actors settle on multiple arms where p = .5 and evidence therefore does not discriminate between them.